status-im/nim-eth/doc/trie.md

 'deleted' node from the underlying DB.
 It only make the node inaccessible from the user of the trie.
 The same also happened if you update the value of a key, the old value node is not removed from the underlying DB.
-A more subtle lie also happened when you add new entrie into the trie using `set` operation.
+A more subtle lie also happened when you add new entries into the trie using `set` operation.
 The previous hash of affected branch become obsolete and replaced by new hash, the old hash become inaccessible to the user.
 You may think that is a waste of storage space.